sav/libmallocjack/README.md

 ----------------

 ### memstat
 Print overall process and function statistics.
-Define MALLOCJACK_MEMSTAT_DISABLED to disable this module.

 ### memlimit
 Limit memory usage by process and function.
-Define MALLOCJACK_MEMLIMIT_DISABLED to disable this module.